 - Ferris Wheel Date Moment: Yukimura and Himuro test being alone in a Ferris Wheel cabin at the end of their experimental date in an amusement park, for which they took cues from Kosuke's Dating Sim.

 - Forgotten First Meeting: Yukimura and Himuro actually met each other when they were kids when Yukimura inspired Himuro to truly get into science.
-Even when she recounts the encounter, neither she or him realize it was them, to Kanade's frustration, who figures it upon hearing the story.
+Even when she recounts the encounter, neither she or he realize it was them, to Kanade's frustration, who figures it out upon hearing the story.

 - Freudian Trio: The first introduced characters, Yukimura, Himuro and Kanade make one.
 Yukimura is the superego, the hyper logical one, Kanade the more emotional one and Himuro who is in-between.

-- Hot Scientist: It's a romcom starring scientists, so naturally almost every character is this.
+- Hot Scientist: It's a romcom starring scientists, so naturally almost every character is attractive in a labcoat.

-- Impossible Task: The second half of episode 7 involves several fairytales being given a scientific spin courtesy of the cast.
-Their version of The Tale of the Bamboo Cutter involves Kaguya presenting a math problem which is essentially Fermat's Last Theorem.
+- Impossible Task: The second half of episode 7 involves several fairy tales being given a scientific spin courtesy of the cast.
+Their version of The Tale of the Bamboo Cutter involves Kaguya challenging her suitors to solve Fermat's Last Theorem.
 The first suitor, who isn't good at math, is stumped.
 The second, with average ability, feels confident that he can solve it with assistance.
 The third, who is proficient, realizes that she doesn't intend to marry.
 After the tale's end, Himuro continues to a spiel on the history of the proof of the theorem before Kanade cuts her off.

 - In Vino Veritas: Proof 17 and episode 7 showed the Ikeda lab having a drinking party with Yukimura and Ibarada the only one keeping their wits.
-Himuro becomes extremely clingy, Kosuke somehow mentally returned to childhood, Kanade revealed her jealousy that Himuro and Yukimura have each other when she doesn't and Professor Ikeda fell asleep.
+Himuro becomes extremely clingy, Kosuke somehow mentally returned to childhood, Kanade revealed her jealousy that Himuro and Yukimura have each other when she doesn't have anyone and Professor Ikeda fell asleep.
+However, Yukimura, the only one who didn't drink, states that the ramblings of a drunk can't be merited.

 - Knight of Cerebus: Arika's arrival is the point where the series starts getting more serious, and she deliberately plays the part in episode 12, sabotaging Himuro's attempt to make up with Yukimura just for the sake of creating drama to use for her manga.